• Recipes

 1/2 cup (4oz/56g) salted butter, room temperature

-8 oz (1 brick) cream cheese, room temperature, 4 oz salted caramel sauce, 2 tsp vanilla extract
+8 oz (1 brick) cream cheese, room temperature, 4 oz salted caramel sauce if it’s not homemade, make sure its thick and not super runny, 2 tsp vanilla extract

 4 cups (480g) powdered sugar, spooned and leveled, tiny pinch fine sea salt